linked-db/linked-ql/site/realtime/live-queries.md

 Inheritance is evaluated only after confirming that queries share the same boundary conditions.

-This boundary is defined by:
+This boundary is defined by the factors below:

 #### Structural equivalence

 Queries must match in structure.

-This ensures inheritance is based on query intent, not just formatting or syntactic variation.
+Matching is based on **query intent**, not just formatting or syntactic equivalence.

 #### Parameter equivalence